 This course will be valuable to you only if you actively participate by reading, thinking, and joining in class discussions and activities.
 I strongly encourage your attendance in class, your participation in in-class activities and discussions, and the timely completion of homework and assignments.
 You are expected to attend all class sections, actively participate in class discussions, complete in-class exercises and fulfill all assignments.
-Assignments must be turned in at the beginning of class on the specified date due or no credit will be given.
+Assignments must be turned in at the beginning of class on the specified date due.